News Disability Royal Commission final report – a summary

 First Nations people with disability

-First Nations people with disability face unique challenges, including a lack of culturally safe disability services and barriers to accessing the NDIS in remote areas.
+First Nations people with disability face unique challenges, including a lack of culturally-safe disability services and barriers to accessing the NDIS in remote areas.
 Reforms are needed to remove these barriers and address overrepresentation in the child protection and criminal justice systems.

 Key recommendations:

-• Address the lack of culturally safe disability services and supports for First Nations people with disabilities.
+• Address the lack of culturally-safe disability services and supports for First Nations people with disabilities.

 • Remove barriers to accessing the NDIS in remote areas.